Discover more from Kirill V Journal

-[Get Hired in UX Course] Lesson #5 - Value
+[Get Hired in UX Guide] Step 5.
+Provide Value First.

 Uncover hidden opportunities in your dream companies and figure out how you can show value to them before they even hire you 💎